 The award was initiated by Clariant and is inspired by the memory of Dr. Karl Wamsler, who passed away on June 18, 2016.

 In the future, once a year Cariant will join together with the TUM Department of Chemistry to present the Dr. Karl Wamsler Innovation Award as a part of the TUM Awards Dinner.
 The winner will be chosen by an expert jury that includes the President of the TUM, the Dean of the Department of Chemistry and two representatives from Clariant.
-Call for submissions starts in April 2017, with the awards ceremony to take place on December 4, 2017 at the beginning of ceremonies celebrating the 150th anniversary of the founding of the TUM.
+Call for submissions starts in April 2017 (please find below), with the awards ceremony to take place on December 4, 2017 at the beginning of ceremonies celebrating the 150th anniversary of the founding of the TUM.

 An influential personality in Bavarian Economy